 In 2016, he focussed on beating his new team mate, former GP3 rival Kvyat.
 Carlos earned three sixth places, and was a respectable 12th in the World Championship.

 Carlos remained with Toro Rosso for a third year in 2017, continuing to log good points, including an impressive fourth place in Singapore.
 However, before the end of the season as part of a bigger deal he was transferred to the works Renault team, while still remaining under the Red Bull umbrella.

 He earned seventh in Austin in his first outing for his new team, and eventually finished ninth in that year’s title race.
 For 2018 he battled throughout the season alongside team mate Nico Hulkenberg, and finished in the points 13 times.
 Working with a manufacturer team helped to further his education.

 In August 2018, it was announced that Carlos would be joining McLaren in 2019, taking the seat vacated by his close friend and countryman Alonso.

-At 25, and with five full seasons behind him, he’s now poised to take the next step with McLaren.
+At 25, and with five full seasons behind him, he’s now poised to take on his final year with McLaren in 2020.